Audrey is a lover of all things DIY. The personal touch is so important and something we all can enjoy—both in creating and receiving.

-- lecithin (used as an emulsifier and not really a bad thing for youl)
+- Lecithin (used as an emulsifier and not really a bad thing for you)

-- some contain healthy things like dimethyl silicone and artificial flavors
+- Some contain things like dimethyl silicone and artificial flavors

-- studies being conducted on this overindulgence in soy are analyzing the increase in many diseases including cancer and the possibility that soy may be a culprit
+- Soy is usually part of the spray (soy is added to millions of food products; studies being conducted on this overindulgence in soy are analyzing the increase in many diseases, including cancer, and the possibility that soy may be a culprit)

-- - has to be able to mist -- should hold at least 1 cup and not be filled to the top because the spray needs air to mist mister spray bottle
+- Mister spray bottle (has to be able to mist); should hold at least 1 cup and not be filled to the top because the spray needs air to mist

 - Measure 1 cup of water into a measuring cup and remove 2 tablespoons.
 Discard.